 Unfortunately, many electricity customers pay more than expected on their electric bills and don’t realize it.
 Let’s break down the most common reasons for unexpectedly high electric bills.

 Since the Texas legislature deregulated the retail electricity industry in 2002, millions of Texans have chosen to compare electricity rates and switch electricity providers.
-Giving electric choice back to Texans has been extremely popular, with an estimated 92% of residents having switched their own electricity plans.
 The ability to switch electricity providers has resulted in significant savings for many Dallas customers.
+If you want to find the cheapest electricity in Dallas, here’s how to do it.

 For many people with poor credit or no credit, getting a basic need like electricity can be incredibly expensive and seemingly impossible.